chrisjensenuk/DevOpsSpike/docs/authentication.md

 # TODO:
 - ~~Create a client certificate (self signed if OK for now)~~
 - ~~Create local console application that add the certificate to a HttpClient request~~
-- Add new Function that pulls a certificate from the key vault and authenticates the request
-- need to debug Fubnctions locally using HTTPS

-2) Get APIM to authenticate via client certificates

-## Bearer Authentication

-TODO